 However, 8-15% of those who have a posterior vitreous detachment with symptoms of floaters, flashes, or decreased vision also have an associated retinal tear.
-Up to 50% of patients with one or more risk factors and a symptomatic posterior vitreous detachment will develop a retinal tear.
+Up to 50% of patients with one or more risk factors, and a symptomatic posterior vitreous detachment, will develop a retinal tear.

 It is important to have a dilated eye exam as soon as possible when one notices the onset of flashes and floaters.
-The symptoms of a benign vitreous detachment are very similar, if not identical, to the symptoms of a retinal tear or early detachment.
+The symptoms of a benign vitreous detachment is very similar, if not identical, to the symptoms of a retinal tear or early detachment.
 A vitreous detachment requires no medical or surgical intervention, but a retinal tear or retinal detachment requires emergency surgery.
 With the onset of new floaters or seeing flashing lights, it is important to have the eye examined.

-What is the treatment for Posterior Vitreous Detachment?
+What is the Treatment for Posterior Vitreous Detachment?

 If a posterior vitreous detachment has occurred without associated retinal problems, no therapy is indicated.
-The vitreous will continue to age and liquefy and floaters will usually become less noticeable.
+The vitreous will continue to age and liquefy, and floaters will usually become less noticeable.
 With time, most people’s symptoms disappear entirely.

 If a retinal tear has occurred, the doctor will recommend treatment of the tear with laser, cryopexy (a freezing treatment), or surgery.
 A retinal detachment can be repaired by a surgical procedure here in Atlanta.